 School of Communication & Journalism

 Majors from the School of Communication and Journalism are employed as HR managers, event coordinators, account executives, research associates, project managers, public affairs directors, news and sports reporters, anchors, film editors, cinematographers, producers, public relations specialists, not-for-profit managers, magazine writers, and legislative aides.
-The School offers undergraduate degree programs in Communication, Journalism, Public Relations, and Media Studies.
-Options within these degree programs include Journalism-Sports Production (JRSP) and Visual Media (MDIV).
+The School offers undergraduate degree programs and options in Communication (COMM), Film (FILM), Journalism (JRNL), Journalism-Sports Production (JRSP), Film and Media Studies (FMDA), and Public Relations (PRCM).
 These programs offer students opportunities to create and understand the transmission and reception of messages within specific contexts.

 Students must comply with these requirements to be admitted to any of the four majors in the School of Communication and Journalism: